+This recipe for Whole30 mayo is so easy and delicious, you'll be wondering why you ever bought mayo at the store in the past.
 Also, it's fast.
 I called it 5 minute mayo, but that's only if you're moving really slowly.
 You can have it made in 2 minutes if you move with a purpose!

 You know how in France, the French dip their french fries in mayo?
 I always thought that was weird, until I ate this mayo.
 Then I understood.
-They do this because they are dipping them in the most delicious thing ever, not store bought mayo with a million ingredients you can't pronounce, none of them good for you.
+They do this because they are dipping them in the most delicious thing ever, not store bought mayonnaise with a million ingredients you can't pronounce, none of them good for you.

 Have you ever looked at the ingredient label for mayonnaise that you buy in the store?
 It's truly gross.
 They try to make you think with labeling ("olive oil mayo" and "avocado oil mayo") that they're making it healthy.
 False.
 They're putting a dash of their claimed ingredient in, but keeping it full of soybean and other partially hydrogenated oils as well as a bunch of other chemicals you can't pronounce.

 I promise, if you make this mayo, you'll toss whatever you've got in your fridge in and never look back.
 It's that delicious!
 The recipe is a variation of a few recipes I've tried over time.
 They're all going to have the same basic ingredients (egg, oil, spices) but this is my favorite combo so far.

 You'll find some recipes that use only the egg yolk, I use the whole egg.
 You'll also find some recipes that use "light tasting" olive oil, I use avocado oil.

 - Be aware of the science involved.
 Mayonnaise is an emulsion, so all the ingredients have to be the same temperature before making.
 This is ESSENTIAL - if you skip this step, you're going to have failed mayo, which is basically white oil.
 Not delicious.